Reference Guide#

 Stored Procedures#

-The VERIFY_SINGLE_ADDRESS procedure validates and standardizes individual address components using the Global Address Verification API.
-It returns the verification results in JSON format or optional output table, supporting optional fields for flexible and accurate address validation.
+It returns the verification results in JSON format or optional output table, supporting optional fields for flexible and accurate email validation.

-There are 2 ways to verify an address in Native App Global Address Verification for Snowflake:
+There are 2 ways to verify an email in Native App Global Email for Snowflake:

 Fill in the Verification Form on the Native App interface